 The control systen I designed had two layers of relays.
 The first layer was directly operated by the telescope console push buttons.
 This layer provided the logic and safety interlock functions.
 Their output drove the large three phase output contactors that switched the power to the various motors.
-After drawing the schematic for this control system I designed the many 19" rack panels (about 20 of them as I recall it now) that held the relays and their terminal strips.
+After drawing the schemtic for this control system I designed the many 19" rack panels (about 20 of them as I recall it now) that held the relays and their terminal strips.
 Then I created the wiring diagrams to connect everything as indicated by the original electrical system schematic diagram.
 Altogether a complex job that required detailed attention and accurate execution.
-After completing that project I left Boller & Chivens.
-Returning there seven years later I found they were still building the 40 inch reflecting telescopes to my original circuit design without any alteration.